Xiao Mausoleum: The central area

 The mountain to the south of the tomb, known as Meihua Shan ("Plum Flower Mountain"), is the mausoleum of Sun Quan, King of the Kingdom of Wu in the Three Kingdoms period (220-265).
 The existence of this tomb is the reason why the Sacred Way is not straight.

 Later history

-The mausoleum complex suffered damage during the mid-19th century Taiping Civil War, but was restored during the Tongzhi era thereafter.
+The mausoleum complex suffered damage during the mid-19th century Taiping Civil War, but was partially restored during the Tongzhi era thereafter.

 Along with the Ming Tombs north of Beijing, the Ming Xiaoling Mausoleum of Nanjing was inscribed by UNESCO as part of the World Heritage Sites "Imperial Tombs of the Ming and Qing Dynasties".